RESEARCH INTO PRACTICE: Notes on Phillippe-Jacques de Loutherbourg

 Lucy was a young widow who married Loutherbourg a few years after he moved to London.
 The couple appear to not have had any children but formed a strong collaborative relationship.
 Lucy was deeply involved in all Loutherbourg’s endeavours.
 She seems to have been a well known figure in London.
 Loutherbourg was well known for including women as equal partners in his magical practises and for pushing freemasonry to accept women on equal standing with men.

-CAGLIOSTRO
+COUNT CAGLIOSTRO

 Count Cagliostro was a friend and associate of Loutherbourg until they fell out dramatically. , Alessandro di Cagliostro, was an 18th-century occultist and self-proclaimed magician.
 His ideas and teachings blended various esoteric and mystical traditions of his time, and were influenced by Swedenborg although it is unclear if they ever met in London.
 While Cagliostro’s ideas were diverse and evolved, here are some key elements that are often associated with his teachings:

 Cagliostro was known for his self-styled ‘Egyptian Cure’ – a medicinal ritual supposed to offer a full human rejuvenation.
 He claimed to have been in Egypt where he discovered secret knowledge and initiations from ancient Egyptian sources.
 He incorporated Egyptian symbolism and rituals into his teachings, presenting himself as a custodian of ancient wisdom and claiming access to hidden knowledge.
-He also developed an Egyptian Rite for his version of Freemasonry.

 It is important to note that Cagliostro’s ideas and practices were controversial and often met with skepticism and criticism during his lifetime.
 His claims of possessing supernatural powers and secret knowledge led to accusations of fraud and charlatanism.
 While many were drawn to his teachings and practices, others dismissed him as a fraud or a showman.
 He was eventually arrested in Italy by the Inquisition and incarcerated until his death; his papers were presumably destroyed.